Summer Reading Program

 Each student receives a mentor from the business community.
 In the first semester, students create a class business.
 During the second semester, they have the opportunity to start their own business.
 The final event of the school year is a trade show, where they showcase their student businesses.

 This program is available through a partnership with the Midland Institute for Entrepreneurship.
 There is no cost to our schools or students for this program!
 All expenses are paid by businesses and foundations.
+If you would like to donate or sign up as a mentor or guest speaker, please see the attachment below.

 You can read more about this innovative program here.